alishaverma353/Echolish-AI/README.md

 Commit your changes

-Push to your fork and create a Pull Request
+Push to your fork

+Create a Pull Request

 Check CONTRIBUTING.md for coding guidelines and tips.

-📬 Contact
+##📬 Contact
 GitHub: @alishaverma353

 Email: vermaalisha780@gmail.com

-🌟 Show Your Support
+##🌟 Show Your Support
 If you find Echolish useful, consider:

 ⭐ Starring the repository